gxf1212/notes/techniques/Linux-fundamental.md

 [Fedora 38 科研环境搭建](https://zhuanlan.zhihu.com/p/635384972): compare with others

 https://docs.fedoraproject.org/en-US/epel/
 Note that EPEL is not suitable for use in Fedora!
 Fedora is not Enterprise Linux.
 EPEL provides "a high quality set of additional packages for Enterprise Linux, including, but not limited to, Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux (SL), Oracle Linux (OL)".
 Put simply, Enterprise Linux is a term that refers to Red Hat Enterprise Linux or one of its clones.
-And Fedora is not a Red Hat clone.f
+And Fedora is not a Red Hat clone.

 That is why you cannot install the "epel-release" package in Fedora.
 It simply does not exist.
 Don't try to use EPEL on Fedora.